-You Want a Divorce, but Your Spouse Won’t Leave.
-Here’s How to Get ’em out
+You Want a Divorce, But Your Spouse Won’t Leave.
+How Do You Get ‘Em Out?

 You’re ending your marriage.
-But he won’t leave.
-Can you make him?
+But your spouse won’t leave.
+Can you force the issue?

 Some lawyers, however, don’t believe that anyone should budge until arrangements are laid out in a temporary agreement.

-There are legal ways in most states to have your spouse pushed out the door, Poller added.
-Although she does not personally condone those in her law practice, she said they have become far too common.
+In most states, there are legal ways to have your spouse pushed out the door, Poller adds.
+However, she does not personally condone those in her law practice and believes they have become far too common.
 One of the more popular ones is actually going to court and claiming fear or threat of domestic abuse.